nrasch/Portfolio/System-Code-and-Config-Samples/Code-Samples/Pentaho/README.md

 }
 ```

-4. Save your work and you should have something similar to the screenshot at the beginning of this write-up  :)
+4. Once we our work we should have something similar to the screenshot at the beginning of this write-up  :)

 ### JavaScript breakdown

-Let's go over the JavaScript that we placed in the 'Advanced Properties > Post Execution' area of the 'facilitySubtotalsTable' `table component`
+Let's go over the JavaScript that we placed in the 'Advanced Properties > Post Execution' area of the 'facilitySubtotalsTable' `table component` and see what it's doing:

-This allows us to attach to the result of the query we can to gather the grand total when the page loaded and store it in a JS variable.
+1. Attach to the results of the query, so that we can aggregate the grand total when the page loaded and store it in a JS variable for use later on:
 ```javascript
 var totalRecords = Dashboards.getParameterValue("totalRecordCount")[0];
 ```

-Next, we initialize a JavaScript dictionary to store the results of the column calculations:
+2. Initialize a JavaScript dictionary to store the results of the column calculations:
 ```javascript
 var totals = {};
 totals['records'] = 0;
 totals['percentage'] = 0;
 ```

-Now we sum the values of the third column in the dataset and determine what percentage of the grand total the sum is:
+3. Sum the values of the third column in the dataset and determine what percentage of the grand total the sum is:
 ```javascript
 this.rawData.resultset.forEach(function(element) {
     totals['records'] += element[2];